wendellpiez/XMLLunchbox/README.md

 > ./lunch.sh
 ```

+If you encounter permissions errors, try `sudo ./lunch.sh` with a passwordy.

-The file looks like this.
+The file this invokes looks like this.

 ```bash
 #!/bin/bash